 If the sensation occurs suddenly and is severe (as when stepping on a sharp rock or picking up a cup of very hot coffee), the impulse may travel to the spinal cord and directly back to the motor nerve, bypassing the brain.
 The result is a quick response of a muscle—by immediately withdrawing from whatever is causing the pain.
 This response is called a spinal reflex.

 Motor neuron diseases have various forms, such as the following:

 - Primary lateral sclerosis

 - Progressive pseudobulbar palsy

 - Postpolio syndrome

-Motor neuron diseases are more common among men and usually develop in people who are in their 50s.
+Motor neuron diseases are more common among men and usually develop in people who are in their 50s to 70s.
 The cause is usually unknown.
 About 5 to 7% of people who have a motor neuron disease have a hereditary type and thus have family members who also have the disease.

 Different parts of the nervous system may be affected first.
 For example, some forms of motor neuron disease affect the mouth and throat first.
 Others affect a hand or foot first or affect them most severely.

 Long-lasting paralysis can lead to permanent shortening of muscles (contractures).